ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-This is version 0.1.2.
-The scalar solvers and the fist chapter of the notebook are done.
-Chapter 2 is under construction.
+This is version 0.2.1.

+The scalar solvers and the first chapter of the notebook are done as of v0.1.2.

+Chapter 2 is under construction and I'll tag this when the solvers are done.
+I'll tag v0.2.2 when the notebook is ready.

 ## Scalar Equations: Chapter 1